YieldsLabs/quant/README.md

 ### Research project for fun and profit

 > [!WARNING]
-> This implementation is for personal use and not for production.
-And this is not financial advice.
+> This implementation is intended for personal use only and is not designed for production environments.
+Additionally, this does not constitute financial advice.